xmos/lib_board_support/doc/rst/lib_board_support.rst

 hardware.
 Examples are provided in the `examples` directory of this repo.

-Note that in some cases, the `xcore` tile that calls the configuration function (usually from I²S initialisation) is different from the tile where I²C master is placed.
-Since I²C master is required by most audio CODECs for configuration and `xcore` tiles can only communicate with each other via channels, a remote server is needed to provide the I²C setup.
+Note that in some cases, the `xcore` tile that calls the configuration function (usually from I²S initialisation) is different from the tile where I²C controller is placed.
+Since I²C controller is required by most audio CODECs for configuration and `xcore` tiles can only communicate with each other via channels, a remote server is needed to provide the I²C setup.
 This usually takes the form of a task which is run on a thread placed on the I²C tile and is controlled via a channel